What are the most common e-invoicing errors and mistakes in the Peppol network?

 However, to make sure that the network can distribute the invoice, even if the Peppol ID is correct, some additional information must be included.
 Here’s where too many suppliers fail — you need either an order reference or buyer reference entered into the e-invoice in the designated line, or else your e-invoice will get stuck halfway.

 “N/A” instead of mandatory information

-Invalid information like “N/A” doesn’t prevent e-invoices to be distributed in the Peppol but it can cause problems and extra work for the recipient as information processing gets fed with wrong data.
+Invalid information like “N/A” doesn’t prevent e-invoices from being distributed in the Peppol.
+Still, it can cause problems and extra work for the recipient as information processing gets fed with wrong data.

 An informed guess is that a staggering 1 of 20 e-invoices in the Peppol network has “N/A” stated in mandatory fields instead of valid information.